 The Company introduces its customers on a fully-disclosed basis and clears all transactions through Pershing, LLC ("Pershing").
-Accordingly, the Company operates under the exemptive provisions of the SEC Rule 15c3-3(k) (2) (ii).
+Accordingly, the Company operates under the exemptive provisions of the SEC Rule 15c3-3(k) (2) (ii) and the "non-covered firm" provision under Footnote 74 of SEC Release No. 34-70073.